Search

 Anxious-Preoccupied

-Those with an anxious–preoccupied attachment style usually have low self esteem and a more positive view of others.
+Those with an preoccupied anxious attachment style usually have low self esteem and a more positive view of others.
 They seek out intimacy and security from others, especially romantic partners.
 However, they can often become overly dependent on relationships which can lead to overwhelming panic and worry about their partners behaviors and intentions.

 Dismissive-Avoidant